Geometric filtering effect in expanding Bose-Einstein condensate shells

-If, as a first approximation, we neglect the interactions by setting $\gamma = 0$, the solution of the resulting linear equations shows that the condensate component $\chi_{00}$ broadens radially up to $r=0$, while the excited modes $\chi_{lm}$ face the centrifugal barrier $V_l(r)$, eventually vanishing beyond a turning point at a finite radius $r_l$.
+If, as a first approximation, we neglect the interactions by setting {$g = 0$}, the solution of the resulting linear equations shows that the condensate component $\chi_{00}$ broadens radially up to $r=0$, while the excited modes $\chi_{lm}$ face the centrifugal barrier $V_l(r)$, eventually vanishing beyond a turning point at a finite radius $r_l$.
 This radius can be evaluated by equating the initial kinetic energy of the wave packet $\propto (4 l_0^2)^{-1}$ with the potential energy $V_l(r_l)$, getting $r_l \sim l_0 \sqrt{l(l+1)}$.
 This means that the geometry filters high-$l$ modes, a fact which is clearly illustrated in Fig.~\ref{fig1}(c), which presents the even-$l$ components at the time at which the maximal central population is reached.

-Let us now discuss qualitatively the role of the interactions, by contrasting in particular the expansion of shells with the one of flat low-dimensional condensates \cite{dettmer2001, richard2003, hellweg2001}.
-In the expansion dynamics of an elongated condensate~\cite{dettmer2001}, or the outwards expansion of a shell condensate, the density quickly sinks.
-Interactions become hence rapidly negligible, and the evolution of the different momenta, or in the case of the shell-condensate angular momenta, may be considered independently.
+Let us now discuss qualitatively the role of the interactions by contrasting in particular the expansion of shells with the one of flat low-dimensional condensates \cite{dettmer2001, richard2003, hellweg2001}.
+In the expansion dynamics of an elongated condensate~\cite{dettmer2001}, or the outward expansion of a shell condensate, the density quickly sinks.
+Interactions hence become rapidly negligible, and the evolution of the different momenta, or in the case of the shell-condensate angular momenta, may be considered independently.
 The situation is remarkably different in the inward expansion of the shell condensate, where the density increases due to the focusing effect associated to the spherical geometry.
 As a result, interactions play a relevant role in the inward expansion.
-A major consequence of this is the interconversion between the $l=0$ mode and the $l>0$ ones~[see the last term in Eq.~\eqref{componentsGPE-2}].
+A major consequence of this is the interconversion between the $l=0$ mode and the $l>0$ ones~[see the {$g$-dependent terms in Eqs.~\eqref{componentsGPE-1} and \eqref{componentsGPE-2}}].
 This effect is clearly demonstrated in Fig.~\ref{fig2}, reporting $N_0/N$ versus time.
-Interestingly, also shells with relatively small initial populations of the $l=0$ mode dynamically increase its population thanks to the nonlinear interactions.
-Also note how, as the central peak forms, the conversion accelerates.
+Interestingly, also shells with relatively small initial populations of the $l=0$ mode dynamically increase their population thanks to the nonlinear interactions.
+Also note that the conversion between the excited modes and the condensate is initially slow and becomes faster as the central density peak forms.